Mosteben/Arabic-Handwritten-Recognition-Using-CNN/README.md

 In summary, Arabic handwritten recognition using CNNs involves a systematic approach from data collection and preprocessing to model training and application deployment, continuing to evolve with advancements in deep learning and computer vision.

+For more information, check the dataset on [Kaggle](https://www.kaggle.com/datasets/ahmedbesbes/arabic-handwritten-characters-recognition).